TNN (American TV channel)

-The Nashville Network, usually referred to as TNN, was an American country music-oriented cable television network.
+TNN (originally The Nashville Network; later known as The National Network and The New TNN), was an American country music-oriented cable television network.
 Programming included music videos, taped concerts, movies, game shows, syndicated programs, and numerous talk shows.
-On September 25, 2000, after an attempt to attract younger viewers failed, TNN's country music format was changed and the network was renamed The National Network, eventually becoming Spike TV in 2003 and Paramount Network in 2018.
+On September 25, 2000, after an attempt to attract younger viewers failed, TNN's country music format was changed and the network was renamed The National Network, and eventually became Spike TV in 2003 and Paramount Network in 2018.

-On November 1, 2012, the network was revived as a digital broadcast television network.
-However, this lasted only 11 months, and the channel changed its name to Heartland on October 9, 2013.
-Several sports genre console computer games were released with TNN license.

 History

 Beginnings

 The Nashville Network was launched as a basic cable and satellite television network on March 7, 1983, operating from the now-defunct Opryland USA theme park near Nashville, Tennessee.
 Country Music Television (CMT), founded by Glenn D. Daniels, beat TNN's launch by two days to become the first country music cable television network.

 TNN was originally owned by WSM, Inc., a subsidiary of National Life and Accident Insurance Company that owned several broadcasting and tourism properties in Nashville and the traditional country radio and stage show The Grand Ole Opry, and initially focused on country music-related original programming.
 TNN's flagship shows included Nashville Now and Grand Ole Opry Live, both of which were broadcast live from Opryland USA.
 During TNN's first year of broadcasting, American General Corporation, parent company of NL&AIC, put the network up for sale, along with the other NL&AI properties, in an effort to focus on its core businesses.